UWCNuclear/PeakFitter/README.md

     .x tpeakfitterExample.C

-You need to edit the name of the histogram and the range of the peaks (and, if required, the number of peaks).
+You need to edit the name of the histogram, the ranges and the centroids of the peaks (and, if required, the number of peaks).